AnonWalletNet/anonwallet-php/README.md

 ﻿# anonwallet-php

-Official PHP SDK of AnonWallet.Net Anonymous Payment Gateway
+Official PHP SDK of AnonWallet.Net Cryptocurrency Anonymous Payment Gateway

 ## Install guide
 You can install anonwallet plugin using composer in your project using: